qucosa/qucosa-fcrepo-zipdisseminator/README.md

 ### DNB XMetaDissPlus file name filter

 If a `xmdpfilter=true` query parameter is given, all filenames are filtered for the DNB XMetaDissPlus transfer file protocol.
 All whitespace characters are replaced by `-` and round brackets are removed.
 Thus the file name `Hello (World)` would be changed to `Hello-World` in the resulting ZIP file.
+Furthermore `/` will be replaced by `-` to avoid having folders in the ZIP.
+Also if files with a content-type `application/pdf` are present only these files remain in the ZIP.
+Every other file will be filtered out.

 ## Licence